mikepenz/AboutLibraries/README.md

 Most modern apps feature an "Used Library"-Section and for this some information of those libs is required.
 As it gets annoying to copy those strings always to your app I've developed this small helper library to provide the required information.

+######Note:
+The description files should be included in the specific libraries (as far as possible) so the AboutLibraries library can take care about which libs to show.
+If a library contains the description file, the lib will auto-detect this file and will auto-show this library.
+You can fien more details in the *Contribute* section of this README.

 ##Include in your project
 ###Using Maven